 - Stool test - to look for any signs of blood in the stools (faeces).
 If there is bleeding within the gut (gastrointestinal bleeding), this can lead to blood in the stools, which sometimes cannot be seen by the naked eye.
 A special test on the stools can pick up microscopic traces of blood.

 - Other tests - if other complications develop, certain other tests may be suggested.
 For example, if pain in the scrotum develops, an ultrasound scan of the scrotum may be suggested.

-Depending on the symptoms that develop, someone with Henoch-Schönlein purpura may be admitted to hospital for monitoring.
-For most people, Henoch-Schönlein purpura will get better of its own and so no specific treatment is needed.
+Depending on the symptoms that develop, someone with Henoch-Schönlein purpura (HSP) may be admitted to hospital for monitoring.
+For most people, HSP will get better on its own and so no specific treatment is needed.
 However, there are a number of things that can help with the symptoms.
 For example:

 - Painkillers - these may help with joint pains.
 Paracetamol is an example.
 Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may also be helpful.
-However, NSAIDs should be avoided in anyone who has suspected kidney complications or any bleeding within the gut (gastrointestinal bleeding).
+However, NSAIDs should be avoided in anyone who has suspected kidney complications or any bleeding within the gut.
 See separate leaflet called Anti-inflammatory Painkillers for more details.